yazz/VisualJS/README.md

 Demo here: http://139.162.228.5/

+Install on linux as a Snap package: sudo snap install visifile --edge --devmode

 VisiFile is a nodejs program that scans your PC and indexes the contents of your common document formats, including: